 The foam used to make mattresses is very resilient and can hold a lot of weight and restore its original form.
 Even though this type of mattresses are stored, shipped and arrive at your home rolled up, manufacturers do not recommend that you do the same thing when you have to store a mattress.

 Especially if it's for a long period of time.
-For a short period, you could roll it and tie it up, put it in a plastic bag and put away for when you need it.
+For a short period, you could roll it and tie it up, put it in a plastic bag and put it away for when you need it.
 But if you will have to keep it away for a long time, you should not keep it rolled up because it can deform the foam and it won't restore its original form.

 What you can do is what you do for a regular mattress.
 Clean and air your mattress, of course.
 Find a special mattress cover for storage and wrap it well.
 It is also recommended that you keep your memory foam mattress laying down as well.
 This way you'll make sure nothing happens to it.